kevinweber/wbounce/readme.txt

 * Templates with intelligent template variables/shortcodes
 * Styling options (display "x" icon to close the popup, set background transparency, ...)
 * Intelligent timer (e.g., display popup when the user is inactive for a certain time period)
-* Event tracking to measure wBounce with Google Analytics (a tutorial is going to be created, too)
+* Event tracking to measure wBounce with Google Analytics
 * A/B testing with Google Analytics
-* Bulk edit
-* ... feel free to contact me and suggest new features
+* ...
+YOU want one of those features RIGHT NOW or need to implement another feature?
+[Contribute on Github](https://github.com/kevinweber/wbounce) and I'll publish your enhancements to the official WordPress directory.

 == Installation ==